British Sailing Team named for Final Tokyo 2020 Test Event

 Laser Radial – Ali Young (32, Wolverhampton, West Midlands)

-Prior to the test event the British Sailing Team will see action at the World Cup Series finals in Marseille, the sailing venue for the 2024 Paris Olympics.
+Prior to the test event the British Sailing Team will see action at the World Cup Series finals in Marseille.
+But only the RS:X, 470 women and one of the Nacra 17 crews selected above will be competing.

 Related Post: